 Employed as an apprentice Maintenance Assistant at Sodexo Astra Zeneca in Macclesfield, Sara is completing an Engineering Operative standard at Level 2.

-Since starting on programme at the end of October Sara has learned many practical skills, and enjoys applying the theory that she learns at college into the workplace.
+Since starting on the programme at the end of October Sara has learned many practical skills, and enjoys applying the theory that she learns at Total People’s Engineering Workshop into the workplace.

 “I really enjoy the practical experience in the workshops,” explains Sara,